-After reading various sources describing the origins, types and forms of so-called Shingen tsuba, I decided to compile a sort of primitive bibliography of the topic.
+After reading various sources describing the origins, types and forms of so-called Shingen tsuba, I decided to compile a sort of primitive bibliography on the topic.
 An important benefit provided by the blog format is that the author can edit the content ‘on a go’, i.e. as soon as a new source becomes available.
-I am not going to express my own judgment regarding the matter, just read, copy, scan, photograph, and provide bibliographic references.
+I am not going to express my own judgment regarding the matter, just read, copy, scan, photograph, and provide references.
 It’s a compilation of bookmarks rather than a scientific (if study of art is a science) article.
-My interest to the topic is not random: within past 2-3 years I acquired several tsuba, which we sold to me under the title of “Shingen”; it is now the time to achieve some clarity regarding what I have purchased.
+My interest to the topic is not random: within past 2-3 years I acquired several tsuba, which were sold to me under the title of “Shingen”; it is now the time to achieve some clarity regarding what I have purchased.

 The earliest account regarding Shingen tsuba was found at “Japanese swords guards” by Okabe-Kakuya, published by Museum of Fine Arts, Boston in 1908.
 The drawing presented at page 21 of the edition in no way matches what we today consider a “Shingen tsuba”, as the reader may easily see: